kieranknowles1/nixcfg/readme.md

 ### Library

-The following functions have been added to the `lib` attribute set.
+The following functions are available in the `self.lib` attribute set.

 - `host`
   - `mkHost` - Create a host configuration, imports the configuration and hardware-configurations from `hosts/${name}`.